flux-framework/flux-core/doc/man1/flux-jobs.rst

    CONFIGURATION section for more details.
 A configuration snippet for an existing named format may be generated with ``--format=get-config=NAME``.

+**--json**
+   Emit data for selected jobs in JSON format.
+The data for multiple matching jobs is contained in a ``jobs`` array in the emitted JSON object, unless a single job was selected by jobid on the command line, in which case a JSON object representing that job is emitted on success.
+With ``-R, --recursive``, each job which is also an instance of Flux will will have any recursively listed jobs in a ``jobs`` array, and so on for each sub-child.

+   Only the attributes which are available at the time of the flux-jobs query will be present in the returned JSON object for a job.
+For instance a pending job will not have ``runtime``, ``waitstatus`` or ``result`` keys, among others.
+A missing key should be considered unavailable.

+   The ``--json`` option is incompatible with ``--stats`` and ``--stats-only``, and any ``--format`` is ignored.

 **--color**\ *[=WHEN]*
    Control output coloring.
 The optional argument *WHEN* can be *auto*, *never*, or *always*.
 If *WHEN* is omitted, it defaults to